 Tighten your thighs for five seconds.

 Finish your muscle relaxation exercises with 60 seconds of focusing on all muscle groups and being aware of a calm, relaxed feeling within them.

-In addition to these tips, Neurocore offers an alternative treatment that could help with focus issues, anxiety, depression, and sleep issues.
-Sign up for our newsletter or give us a call to learn more.
+In addition to these tips, Neurocore offers a drug-free alternative treatment that could help with focus issues, anxiety, depression, and sleep issues.
+Sign up for our newsletter or give us a call at 800.600.4096 to learn more.